TryQuiet/framework-builder/README.md

    </p>
 </p>

-## Usage
-Do `npm run start` in the root directory of the project.

 ## How it works
 `node-gyp` is being used to build shared libraries against defined architecture for desired packages.
 The artifacts are being copied into `deps/{platform}/{architecture}/{package}` directory.

 ## Define packages to build
-generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and run proper scripts for each.
+generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and to run proper scripts for each.

 ## Build for iOS
 Do `npm run start-ios` in the root directory of the project.